message/iata/CA.md

-Published 28.11.2021
+Published 29.11.2021
-1. Until January 31 2022, passengers who in the past 14 days have been in Botswana, Eswatini, Lesotho, Mozambique, Namibia, South Africa or Zimbabwe, are not allowed to enter.
+1. Until January 31, 2022, passengers who in the past 14 days have been in Botswana, Eswatini, Lesotho, Mozambique, Namibia, South Africa or Zimbabwe, are not allowed to enter.
 - This does not apply to:
 - nationals and residents of Canada;
 - passengers with status under Canada's Indian Act.
-2. Passengers who in the past 14 days have been in Botswana, Eswatini, Lesotho, Mozambique, Namibia, South Africa or Zimbabwe:
+2. Passengers who in the past 14 days have been in Botswana, Eswatini, Lesotho, Mozambique, Namibia, South Africa or Zimbabwe, are subject to COVID-19 test upon arrival and quarantine for 14 days; and
-- must have a negative COVID-19 PCR or TR-LAMP test taken at most 72 hours before departure; and
+- must have a negative COVID-19 test taken at most 72 hours before departure of the last direct flight to Canada.
+Tests accepted are: CRISPR, Ct, detection of the E gene, detection of the N gene, detection of Orf1a/b, detection of the RdRp gene, detection of the S gene, ddPCR, isothermal amplification, LamPORE, NAAT, NAT, NGS, PCR, qPCR, RNA, RT-LAMP, RT-PCR, sequencing and WGS.
+More details can be found at <a href="https://tinyurl.com/uuf5nntc">https://tinyurl.com/uuf5nntc</a>
-- are subject to COVID-19 test upon arrival and quarantine for 14 days.
 3. Until 31 January 2022, passengers are not allowed to enter.
 - This does not apply to:
 - nationals of Canada;